4GeeksAcademy/python-beginner-programming-exercises/exercises/18-The-Beatles/README.md

 ## 📝 Instructions:

-1. Create a function called `sing()` that returns a string with the lyrics that you can hear from 3:21 sec to the end of the song at 3:50 sec https://www.youtube.com/watch?v=QDYfEBY9NM4
+1. Create a function called `sing()` that prints on the console the lyrics that you can hear from 3:21 sec to the end of the song at 3:50 sec https://www.youtube.com/watch?v=QDYfEBY9NM4

+2. Call your function at the end.

 ## 💻 Expected output: